victorantos/AngJobs/readme.md

 *update: current repository matches live website, additionally it automatically imports about 500 real jobs when you run it for the first time!*

+Testimonials
+===
++   *Really like how it works.
+Extremely easy to use, straight forward, and as a job board being able to attach LinkedIn/CV/etc right on the job page is a what you want in something like this.
+Great job.* by Reddit user *FlatTextOnAScreen*

 UI
 ====